-Yes, we all fell in love with this sporty BMW at our recent visit to the BMW pop-up shop which appeared in St. David's shopping centre in Cardiff.
-Leaving aside the fact that we'd probably have to sell the kids to get one, the knotty issue of kids' safety and sitting in the front seat reared (ha!) its head again.
+We all fell in love with this sporty BMW at our recent visit to the BMW pop-up shop which appeared in St. David’s shopping centre in Cardiff.
+Leaving aside the fact that we’d probably have to sell the kids to get one, the knotty issue of kids’ safety and when a child can travel in the front of a car reared its head again.

-Every time we measure the kids, we check to see how close they are to 135 cm (approx 4 ft 6"), because I had it in my head that once they reach this height, they are allowed to travel in the front seat and / or no longer need a booster seat.
+Every time we measure the kids, we check to see how close they are to 135 cm (approx 4 ft 6″) because I have it in my head that once they reach this height, they are allowed to travel in the front seat and no longer need a booster seat.

 All children travelling in the front or rear seat of any car, van or goods vehicle must use the correct child car seat until they are either 135 cm in height or 12 years old (whichever is reached first).